 • Using a medium-size cookie scoop, evenly divide the batter into the mini muffin cavities.

-• Bake for 13-15 minutes at 350ºF or until a light golden brown.
+• Bake for 13-15 minutes at 350ºF or until light golden brown.
+Transfer the breakfast puffs onto a wire cooling rack with a few sheets of paper towels underneath.

 1/2 cup Unsalted Butter